ftelnov/ftelnov/README.md

-- Senior software engineer excels in designing & implementing robust distributed systems, meeting stringent SLAs.
+- Senior software engineer excels in designing & implementing robust distributed platforms.
 - I write in many langs and domains.
 Rust preferred for its balance of performance, security, maintainability.

 📫 How to reach me - @ftelnov (Telegram) / ftelnov@protonmail.com (email).